jmmcgee/rippled/src/test/csf/README.md

 describing, running and analyzing simulations of the consensus algorithm in a controlled manner.
 It is also used to unit test the generic Ripple consensus algorithm implementation.
-The framework is in its early stages, so the design and supported features is subject to change.
+The framework is in its early stages, so the design and supported features are subject to change.

 ## Overview